 Maybe you want to spend some quality time in solitude — or you might want to take a journey where you can meet new friends along the way.
 Whatever your goal, options for the solo visitor abound in Alaska.
 Scroll down to explore the possibilities, or narrow the field using the options below.

+This story originally appeared in the March 2017 issue of 61°North Magazine.
 Summer 2015.
 Southcentral Alaska.
 The road north passes through familiar scenery: hay flats near Palmer, lakes by Wasilla, scattered homes and businesses and forest in between.
 Then somewhere around Willow, the landscape changed.
 Greenery gave way to black.
-We were driving to Denali State Park for a family camping trip alongside Byers Lake; a route […]
+We were driving to Denali State Park for a […]

 March 27, 2017

+This story originally appeared in the March 2017 issue of 61°North Magazine.
 Kodiak Island is hard on buildings.
 Wood rots.
 Metal rusts.
 Rain finds the leaks.
 Freight is expensive.
 People here reuse for economy and practicality, like the shipping containers repurposed as storage sheds and offices around town.
-Sometimes the act of adapting what’s available leads to interesting spaces and design.
-For the few months it was […]
+Sometimes the act of adapting what’s available leads to interesting spaces […]

+This story originally appeared in the March 2017 issue of 61°North Magazine.
 Spenard Road has always attracted an off-kilter attitude to match its meandering path.
 In the city grid, Spenard stands out.
 Now, thanks to a $3 million grant from ArtPlace America, the area has grown even more colorful.
-Just check out the Church of Love marquee for proof; stitched in strips of neon polar fleece, it’s […]
+Just check out the Church of Love marquee for proof; […]

 By Kirsten Swann One of the best things about Whittier is getting there in the first ricelace.
 Visitors arrive either by land, through a two-and-a-half mile tunnel beneath Maynard Mountain, or by sea, through striking Prince William Sound.
 Once there, your options depend almost entirely on the season.
 The town is small — home to […]